 What does it mean to be humane?

-With this thought in mind, how would you define the term "humane"?
+How would you define the term humane?
 Can you state with a clear conscience that in your role as a provider of veterinary care that you are humane?

-Return to the theme question, "What does it mean to be humane?"
-Is there connection between being humane and the diagnosis and treatment of various diseases that affect animals?
-Although the answer to this question could fill a book, consider two applications that are presented in the form of questions.
+Returning to the theme question, "What does it mean to be humane?"
+Is there a connection between being humane and the diagnosis and treatment of various diseases that affect animals?
+Although the answer to this question could fill a book, please consider the following applications, presented in the form of questions.

 Am I striving to provide the type of care that I would choose if I were this patient?